mickfuzz/phd4/_posts/thesis_chapters/2025-1-9-Appendices.md

 ### Appendix.learningmap - Tension emerging in the Learning Design regarding Computational Thinking concepts

-Chapter 6 explores the aspect of the learning design and curricular approaches to computing.
+This appendix outlines the evolution of a map of learning dimensions which is referenced in Chapter 6.
+A section section contains reflections on the aspect of the learning design which suit curricular approaches to computing and computational thinking.

-Computational thinking

 |      Coding Concepts    | Systems Patterns    | Design Practices|
 |--------------|-----------|------------|